Knowledge Hub

 What does contract termination mean?

 Terminating a commercial contract means the end of the relevant agreement.
 Once terminated, neither party is obligated to fulfil their obligations under the contract anymore.
 However, there can be exceptions.
-Some clauses, such as confidentiality clauses, are often drafted to continue even after the contract ends.
-As such, it is important to check a contract and all its terms prior to terminating, so you are aware of any ongoing obligations.
+Some clauses, such as confidentiality clauses, are often drafted to remain in effect even after the contract ends.
+As such, it is essential to review a contract and all its terms and breach remedies before termination, so you are aware of any ongoing obligations.

 Termination does not erase potential liabilities.
 If a party breached the contract before termination, they can still be held liable for that breach.
 As such, legal advice before terminating a contract is vital in case there are any potential risks.